YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 of the named lock resources or none of the named lock resources.

 - If :code:`timeoutNsec` exceeds :code:`C.YDB_MAX_TIME_NSEC`, the
-  method returns with an error return code of TIME2LONG.
+  method returns with an error return of TIME2LONG.
 - If it is able to aquire the lock resources within :code:`timeoutNsec` nanoseconds, it returns holding the lock resource;
   otherwise it returns LOCK_TIMEOUT.
 If :code:`timeoutNsec` is zero, the